AzarAhmadov/Parkevents/README.md

 ## Features
 1. Search and Filter: Event search filter by date, location or category

-2. ability to buy tickets : Once you choose how many people will sit, you can buy enough tickets to sit as you choose.
+2. Ability to buy tickets : Once you choose how many people will sit, you can buy enough tickets to sit as you choose.

 3. State Management Using Redux Toolkit: Redux Toolkit is employed for efficient state management, ensuring a consistent and predictable application state.